What To Expect After A Pest Control Treatment

 We always encourage our clients to avoid disturbing any of the treated areas.
 You can still clean, vacuum or even hose down certain areas of the outside of your property, but just avoid mopping right up to the edges of internal walls for the first couple of weeks.
 The same goes for pressure washing the exterior of the house.
 Avoid around the windows, eaves and the base of the walls where they meet the earth.

 A final note on ants, please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment.
-Ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.
+Ants are in the process of carrying the pesticide back to their nest - disrupting them will disrupt your treatment.

 Need help from All Things Pest Control?